 - The Homelessness Shelter being supported by Pilgrim Hearts

-- We are looking at how we support refugee families, making them feel welcome and part of the community.
+- We have been looking at how we support refugee families, making them feel welcome and part of the community.

 - St Vincent de Paul provides practical assistance to those in need locally.